FinnLandLab/Smiley-2.0/README.md

 If letter_corr_at is false, the roles of "@" and "\*" are reversed.

+### Data
+Along with all the config variables, the following things are also saved for the main task:

+#### Trial data
+- char
+	- The character being shown in the center of the stimuli.
+The number or letter participants have to identify.
+- flanker
+	- The character shown around the letter or number participants have to identify
+- user_input
+	- What key the user pressed
+- response_time
+	- How long it took for the user to press that key (including the period where no key precesses are recorded)
+- correct
+	- If the participant was correct or not
+- type
+	- Type of the focal character: either numeric or alphabetic.
+- right_key
+	- The key that should be precessed
+- wrong_key
+	- The key that should not be precessed
+- helpful
+	- 1 if the flanker that goes around the focal character usually appears with characters of this type, 0 if the flanker appears just as much with characters of either type, and -1 if the flanker usually appears with characters of a different type.
+- trial_num
+	- The position of the trial within its block
+- total_trial_num
+	- The position of the trial within all trials
+#### Block data
+- block_num
+	- The position of this block within all blocks

 ## post_task.py

 Will ask the participant to reflect on the experiment and answer a few questions.
 Follows the same scheme as task.py in regards to datapoints.

+### Data
+Along with all the config variables, the following things are also saved for the post task:

+- question
+	- What question was posed to the user
+- options
+	- What options the participant had for this question (if multiple choice)
+- user_response
+	- What the participant answered for this question

 ## visual.py